Iran–Pakistan border barrier

 The Iran–Pakistan border barrier is a border barrier being built jointly by both countries along their 959-kilometer (596-mile) shared border.
 The primary goal is to prevent unauthorized border crossings and minimize the trafficking of illegal goods.

 Background

-The Iran-Pakistan border, which separates Iran and Pakistan, demarcates the Iranian province of Sistan and Baluchestan from the Pakistani province of Balochistan.
+The Iran-Pakistan border, which separates Iran and Pakistan, demarcates the Iranian province of Sistan and Balochistan from the Pakistani province of Balochistan.
 The border is 909 kilometers (565 miles) in length.

 The Iran-Pakistan Barrier, presently being constructed consists of a three-foot thick concrete wall (approximately 0.91 meters) that stands ten feet high (around 3.05 meters).
 This imposing structure spans 700 kilometers, navigating challenging desert terrain.
 The objectives of the barrier are to deter unlawful border crossings and curtail the influx of illegal drugs.

 History and stated purpose

 The wall is being constructed to stop illegal border crossings and stem the flow of drugs, and is also a response to terror attacks, notably the one in the Iranian border town of Zahedan on February 17, 2007, which killed 13 people, including nine Iranian Revolutionary Guard officials.
 However Pakistani Foreign Ministry spokeswoman Tasnim Aslam denied any link between the fence and the bomb blast, saying that Iran was not blaming these incidents on Pakistan.